kjolley/BIGSdb_documentation/installation.rst

         on other databases on the site.

-5. HTML header files can be defined for use when bigsdb.pl or bigscurate.pl are called withouth a database configuration, such as when a user is registering or modifying their user details.
+5. HTML header files can be defined for use when bigsdb.pl or bigscurate.pl are called without a database configuration, such as when a user is registering or modifying their user details.
 These files, site_header.html, site_footer.html, site_curate_header.html and site_curate_footer.html should be placed in the root directory of the web site.